cmauricioae8/frontal_free_pc/README.md

     free_pc_ns::FrontalFreePC
 ```

+> [!IMPORTANT]
-**IMPORTANT:** By default, the example 'frontal_free_pc' node is NOT generated.
-If user wants to create the corresponding node, it is required to comment the component creation lines in the 'CMakeLists.txt', to first generate the node.
-If all lines are not comment, the component will be created only.
+> By default, the example 'frontal_free_pc' node is NOT generated.
+If user wants to create the corresponding node, <span style="color:green">**it is required to comment the component creation lines in the 'CMakeLists.txt', to first generate the node.**</span>  If all lines are not comment, the component will be created only.